 The self-referral option is available to students only on the first infraction (no prior violations on record).
-If a student seeks assistance in dealing with an alcohol, tobacco-related or other drug problem by self-referral to their director, advisor, school administrator and agrees to participate in an assessment and carry out the recommendations, and attend a minimum of nine (9) hours drug and alcohol education, the student will be removed from all performing arts activities for seven (7) days.
-The nine (9) hour program of in-service education must be completed at the earliest possible date.
-The assessment must be scheduled and completed within fourteen (14) days of the self-referral.
+If a student seeks assistance in dealing with an alcohol, tobacco-related or other drug problem by self-referral to their director, advisor, or school administrator and agrees to participate in an assessment and carry out the completion of an Educational Diversion Program, the student may be held out of contests up to 10% of the season.
+The Educational Diversion Program must be completed at the earliest possible date.
 Refusal or failure to complete the assessment will result in the full penalty as provided in this policy.
 Self-referrals which result in no prohibition from participation are still considered first violations in the event of a subsequent second violation.